DebanganaMukherjee/iiitb_usr/README.md

 5) Used in time delay and data manipulation applications.
 6) Used in frequency counters, binary counters and digital clocks.

-## About iverilog
+## Tools Used
+### iverilog and GTKWave Installation

-Icarus Verilog is an implementation for the IEEE-1364 Verilog hardware description language.
+- Icarus Verilog is an implementation for the IEEE-1364 Verilog hardware description language.
 It is a Verilog simulation and synthesis tool.

-## About GTKWave

-GTKWave is a VCD waveform viewer based on the GTK library.
+- GTKWave is a VCD waveform viewer based on the GTK library.
 This viewer supports VCD and LXT formats for signal dumps.
 GTKWave reads Ver Structural Verilog Compiler generated AET files as well as standard Verilog VCD/EVCD files and allows their viewing.

 <p align='center'> <img src= 'https://user-images.githubusercontent.com/110731913/183261331-a86a9e7c-8e26-4cb0-a4c5-9b4475aeee70.png'></p>

-## Installing iverilog and GTKWave

 For Ubuntu
 Open your terminal and type the following to install iverilog and GTKWave: